All Products

 ORDER BY a.attnum;

-The table_name parameter specifies the name of the table in which the JSONB-formatted data is stored.
+The table_name parameter specifies the table name.

 • Sample result